aricma/developer-dashboard/DATA.md

 parsed for each developer to get the velocity over there entire career at a company.

-ℹ️ Based on a gut feeling, the developer velocity will be estimated on the tasks finished in the last eight weeks.
+ℹ️ Based on a gut feeling, the developer velocity will be estimated on the tasks finished in the last eight weeks. ℹ️ The average developer velocity used to calculate the burn down is always the median(not mean) of the last 3 weeks.

 ## Task Burn Down